AvaProtocol/EigenLayer-AVS/README.md

-# OAK Automation On Ethereum
+# Ava Protocol Automation On Ethereum

-OAK + EigenLayer

-# OAK AVS

-The OAK AVS can be compiled directly using Go version 10.22.
+The Ava Protocol AVS can be compiled directly using Go version 1.22+.
 Ensure you have the appropriate version of Go installed on your development environment.

-Check GO version:
+Check Go version:

 ```
 go version